Description and Wear of Uniform Components

 The navy blue Navy and Command Ball Cap are authorized for optional wear with the NWU Type I, II, III, Coveralls, Flight Suits, and the Physical Training Uniform (PTU) (Shirt/Shorts/Fitness Suit/Sweat Shirt/Sweat Pants).

-The coyote brown Command Ball Cap is authorized for optional wear with the NWU Type II and III uniform only.
+The coyote brown Command Ball Cap is authorized for optional wear with the NWU Type II, III, Navy coveralls, and Navy flight suits.

 For the NWU Type I, II and III, the eight-point cover will remain the standard head gear worn during uniform inspections, special events, and as determined by the Regional Commander or unit commanding officer.